matn7/CS-Notes/src/main/java/compact/CSTheory.md

 ## Aspect oriented programming

-- Aspect-Oriented Programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+- Aspect-Oriented Programming (AOP) is a programming paradigm that aims to **increase modularity** by allowing the separation of cross-cutting concerns.
-- A cross-cutting concern is a functionality that affects multiple parts of an application, such as logging, security, or transaction management.
+- A cross-cutting concern is a functionality that affects multiple parts of an application, such as:
+    - logging
+    - security
+    - transaction management
 - In traditional Object-Oriented Programming (OOP), these concerns are often scattered across the codebase, making it difficult to understand the overall structure of the program and to maintain or modify it.
 - AOP allows for the separation of these concerns into distinct units called aspects, which can be independently reused